 It’s well worth the investment to purchase a quality chair.
 Keep in mind you will be spending 8 to 15 hours a day sitting as you work.

 The height of the chair is paramount.
-You should be able to adjust your chair so your feet a flat on the floor and your legs are parallel to the floor.
+You should be able to adjust your chair so your feet are flat on the floor and your legs are parallel to the floor.
 Tilts are helpful to get that angle just right.

 The backrest of your office chair should be separate from the seat.
-You should also make sure you can adjustable the height and angle.
+You should also make sure you can adjust the height and angle.
 Be sure the chair supports the natural curve of the spine.
 Pay close attention to the lumbar region of the chair.
 Make sure your chair offers proper support in the curve of your back.

 What about Exercise Ball Office Chairs?
 While an exercise ball is great for working out, it is not your friend as an office chair.
 For most people, the height of the ball is not suitable for desk work.
 (See the image above for proper positioning.)
 While it’s good to exercise your core, these exercises should only be done for a short period of time, not for an entire 8-hour workday.